- 10 Jan 2023

-Steps are defined as the building blocks of Flows; they act as a marker of individual points within a Flow's process.
-Steps are a visual representation of what the back-end code is accomplishing.
+Steps are defined as the building blocks of Flows.
+They are a visual representation of what the back-end code is accomplishing.
 Similar to a coding language, Inputs and Outputs are defined to and from steps so that data can be moved to the right places.

-Rather than manually program their function and data values, Decisions presents and compiles these configurations in a clean user-friendly interface.
-To help users locate and access these steps, the step Toolbox tab (located within the Flow Designer) contains multiple categories that house steps within the Decisions environment.
-This includes thousands of pre-built steps that represent common and complex functions in coding languages.
-Some features may include:
+To help users locate and access Steps, the step Toolbox tab (located within the Flow Designer) contains multiple categories that house steps within the Decisions environment.
+This includes thousands of pre-built steps representing common and complex coding functions.

-The Toolbox houses all steps available in the Flow Designer; this tab can be controlled with Visibility Rules.
+The Toolbox can be controlled with Visibility Rules to hide categories for certain groups and/or accounts.
 Steps can also be added to the Toolbox via the SDK, Integration configuration, or Modules.
-Steps can be added to the workspace by dragging and dropping them from the Toolbox.
+Steps are added to the workspace by dragging and dropping them from the Toolbox.

 Add Step Dialog

-The alternate method of adding a step to the Flow is through the use of the Add After window.
+The Add After window is an alternate method of adding a step to the Flow.
 The Add After window appears when the orange arrow at the end of a step outcome path is selected or if the arrow is dragged into some blank workspace.
 When a step is selected from this window, a text box is shown to rename the step icon label as it will appear in the Flow.

 Flow Step Properties

-Every step has a function that helps with accomplishing the goal in a workflow.
+Every step has a function that helps accomplish the goal in a workflow.
 The screenshot below depicts a Flow where the Start step connects to an Add step, which then connects to an End step.
-The Add step is able to take in two values of the Decimal datatype and add them together, then use that equated value to define the step output.
-Flows can contain several steps, all with different functions and moving values that would otherwise have to be configured in code.
+The Add step can take in two Decimal values and add them together, then use that equated value to define the step output.

-When a step is placed into the Flow, the step can be selected so that the Properties tab populates with the available configurations for this step.
+Select a step within the workspace to open the Properties panel.
+The Properties panel contains configurations for the step.
 Steps have inputs and outputs that specialize in moving data throughout the Flow.
-There are different sections of required and optional configuration settings that pertain to the steps function.
+Different sections of required and optional configuration settings pertain to the steps function.

 Multiple Outcome Flow Steps

-Some steps in Decisions come with multiple outcome paths by default, meaning several different lines will stem from the step after it is placed.
-For example, Run Rule steps have two outcome paths, one for a True outcome and one for False.
-The data that is compared against the rule would follow the True or False path accordingly, either of which could lead to several other steps in the Flow.
+Some steps come with multiple outcome paths by default, meaning several lines will stem from the step after it is placed.
+For example, Run Rule steps have two outcome paths, one for a True outcome and one for a False.
+The data that is compared against the Rule would follow the True or False path accordingly, either of which could lead to several other steps in the Flow.

-All steps have the option to add additional outcomes from the Outcomes section of the corresponding step properties.
+All steps can have additional outcomes from the Outcomes section of the step properties.
 These additional outcomes include a No Data Result path and an On Exception path.
 In a case where no data is reaching the step, the No Data Result path would be triggered, where Flow steps could follow to handle that occurrence.
-In a case where the step has an exception at runtime, the On Exception path would be triggered, leading to other Flow steps.
+If the step has an exception at runtime, the On Exception path would be triggered, leading to other Flow steps.

 The Branch/Merge feature allows for a single outcome path to be split into several different paths, then connected again into a single path.
-If the Branch step is used to create paths, a Merge step must connect all of them.
+A Merge step must connect paths if the Branch step is used to create paths.